 10. The Signage

-Another tip for your Cocktail Wedding Planning Guide: How To, is if you have a performer coming for 1 hour, add that into your signage and show the performance time.
+Another tip for your cocktail wedding reception is if you have a performer coming for 1 hour, add that into your signage and show the performance time.

 If there will be a slideshow playing at a specific time, add that to your signage as well.
-Basically, add details to your timeline (print large signs!) so that your guests won’t miss anything.
+Basically, add details to your timeline (print large signs!), so your guests won’t miss anything.

 If you have designated an area for other activities like a photo booth, cigar bar, or any other activity, ensure to add it to your signage so that people know what’s around; remember this is a cocktail vibe, so people will be most likely walking around or standing, so it will be hard to see what’s going on past people standing.